British Bird Identifier Guide

 Key Features:

-The Song Thrush lives up to its name, having a tuneful song.
-It repeats each phrase two or three times over.
+The song thrush lives up to its name, having a tuneful song.
+It repeats each phrase two or three times.

 Great Spotted Woodpecker